redhead/diploma-thesis/ES CQRS intro.md

 It's appropriate to say that neither of the two patterns implies the other; they can work independently.
 However, they nicely complement each other to form a very effective and powerful design for a system.

-Both design patterns were popularized by the practitioners of the Domain-Driven Design (DDD) **citation needed** methodology for software development.
+Both design patterns were popularized by the practitioners of the Domain-Driven Design (DDD) \cite{ddd} methodology for software development.
 And so, the DDD concepts and ideas influenced the implementation details of the two patterns.
 DDD is a very comprehensive subject on its own and as such will not be discussed in this thesis apart from the terms and principles that are involved in the presented patterns.